We fully agree with you: The names of paper are weird... unless you know the lingo.....

 |Bond||Text||Cover||Index||1 Point = 0.001"||GSM (g/m2)|

-Please visit the Printing 101 Academy to find more technical articles.
+Please visit our Printing 101 Academy to find more technical, marketing and other great articles!